reach-for-the-skies/ML_TASK2-MAIN/ML_Task2-main/Investigation.md

 4. In the terminal locate the 3rd, 5th, 10th, 20th, 30th, 40th and 50th generations and record the average fitness for each of these generations
 5. Repeat steps 3 and 4 but open the `config.txt` file and change the values of `activation_default` and `activation_options` to be `relu` on the first repeat `tanh` on the second and `clamped` on the third
 6. Repeat steps 3, 4 and 5 three times to get an accurate result.

+## Hypothesis
+The sigmoid, tanh and clamped functions will improve the most consistently and the ReLU function will be less predictable with a chance of doing better and worse than the other functions.
+The sigmoid function and tanh function will also take longer to compute due to being exponential functions.

 ## Results
 ![results](assets/results_table.png)